YuliaGrinenko/HR-Attrition-Data-Analysis-Python/README.md

 # HR-Data-Analysis-with-Python

 ## Business Problem
-Employee turnover is expensive.
 The HR department wants to understand which factors are associated with attrition.

 ## Objectives
 * Explore and clean data